Best Digital Piano Keyboard – The Secret Every Pianist Should Know About

 - They just don’t feel like the real thing.
 You simple don’t have the control with electric pianos that you get with acoustic instruments.

-- The sound produced by digital pianos is quite poor.
+- The sound produced by digital pianos is poor.
 These instruments may sound okay with headphones but when you connect your electric instrument to speakers you will be undoubtedly disappointed every time.
 (Later in this review I will reveal my secret on how to make any digital piano sound much more organic and alive.)

 - Electric pianos are usually quite unattractive.